 If you leave a tight muscle as is and continue to train around it, it’s going to end up injured- which is why shoulder mobility drills are crucial.

 Think of your hamstrings: if your hamstrings are super tight, what’s going to happen when you try a Romanian deadlift and lengthen them with weight?
 It’ll hurt.

 Similarly, if your shoulders don’t move and you decide to hang from a bar.
 Or even more practically, fall and grab something to catch.
 They’re going to be injured.

 Side note: if a muscle is super locked/tight there could be a reason.
 Just releasing it could cause issues if the problem hasn’t been solved.
 For example, lots of people have tight hip flexors so they stretch and stretch and stretch.
-But the reason these are tight is partially due to lack of glute activation.
-So, until you strengthen the glutes to help support the hip flexors…. 😉
+But the reason these are tight is partially due to a lack of glute activation.

-Obviously one of the goals of exercise should be to remain injury free!
-But there’s lots of us who would like to smash some serious goals- like pull ups (listen to episode number four of the podcast if you need some hep there!)!
+Obviously one of the goals of exercise should be to remain injury-free!
+But there are lots of us who would like to smash some serious goals- like pull-ups (listen to episode number four of the podcast on how to train to get your first pull up!)

-If your shoulders and thoracic spine don’t like to move, it means that your not getting a full range of motion on your pull ups.
+If your shoulders and thoracic spine don’t like to move, it means that you’re not getting a full range of motion on your pull-ups.
 You can muscle it to an extent (I always let my biceps take over) but only for so long.

 Shoulder Mobility And… Back Pain?

 But, lack of movement in the shoulders is another common cause.